lgtateos/gis540/supMaterials/ExamReview.md

 4. Convert all the Polygon files in a workspace whose names contain 'oak' to point.
 The script takes 2 arguments, an input directory and an output directory.
-The tool syntax is **FeatureToPoint(in_features, out_feature_class, {point_location})**
+The tool syntax is **FeatureToPoint_management(in_features, out_feature_class, {point_location})**